 We also often use framework agreements, which are advertised in the Official Journal of the European Union, to buy goods and services.
 These involve groups of suppliers that have already met and agreed terms and conditions to provide certain products and/or services.
 We run mini-competitions within the frameworks where the framework suppliers can bid for opportunities.

 How to tender

 All our tendering is done through our eTendering portal.
 This keeps the process simple, secure and efficient.

 - manage our contracts and supplier details

 - create and maintain their profiles

 We’re committed to equality, diversity and inclusion and we expect our suppliers to have labour policies that show a shared commitment to these values.

 We have a ‘no purchase order, no pay’ policy – so all suppliers we work with must have a purchase order before providing any goods or services.

-For more information, see our full purchase order terms and conditions and annexes, our data processing schedule and our security policy.
+For more information, see our full purchase order terms and conditions (PDF 55KB) and annexes, our data processing schedule (PDF 55KB), security policy (PDF 55KB) and ED&I policy (PDF 55KB).
 These documents have been updated to comply with General Data Protection Regulation (GDPR) from 25 May 2018.